Bouquet, Argentina

+History

 In 1908 the federal government established the law that authorized the construction of a railway line from Las Rosas to Bouquet.
 After obtaining the land, work started in 1910 including the construction of a small town adjacent to the railway station.

 Bouquet therefore started with the construction of the station, and its opening on 19 September 1910, with the organization provided by its founders, Otto Bantle, Victorio De Lorenzi and Augusto Schanck who contracted Civil Engineer Benno Jorge Schanck for the planning of the town.

 On 12 September 1912 the name "Bouquet" was proposed for the station, as these lands once belonged to ex-federal senator Carlos María Bouquet, father-in-law of President José Figueroa Alcorta.

 The town connects to RN 9 Rosario-Córdoba Highway through Provincial Route RP 65.